-The Names searches in the item name, names of correspondent organization and person, and names of concering person and equipment.
+This searches in the item name, names of correspondent organization and person, and names of concering person and equipment.
 It uses a simple substring search.
-When searching with this option active, it simply submits the (hidden) search menu.
+When searching with this option active, it simply submits the (maybe hidden) search menu.
 So if the menu has other fields filled out, they will affect the result, too.

 The search menu can be opened by clicking the left icon in the top bar.
 It shows some options to constrain the item list:

-Clicking the checkbox "Only new" shows items that have not been "Confirmed".
+Clicking the checkbox "Inbox" shows items that have not been "Confirmed".
 All items that have been created by docspell and not looked at are marked as "new" automatically.